Home

 A slightly modified version of the script is also presented, which shows computer accounts that no user has logged on to within the configured number of days.

 The script presented here to solve this problem is a custom application.
 A custom application is a script that is compiled into an exe file.
 Please refer to this page for more information on custom applications.
 The compilation from a script to an application is not a must; the script can be used without compilation.
-The example requires FastTrack Scripting Host version 6.6 or newer.

 Script output